tikivn/tiki-miniapp-docs/docs/design/styles/color.en-US.md

 Meet WCAG AA accessibility requirements for minimum contrast.

-Black text is WCAG AA accessible on colors ranging from 10 to 50.
-White text is accessible on colors from 60 to 100.
+- Black text is WCAG AA accessible in colors ranging from 10 to 50.
+White text is accessible in colors from 60 to 100.

-- Small text is any size below 24px and requires a 4.5:1 contrast ratio
+- Small text is any size below 24px and requires a 4.5:1 contrast ratio.
-- Large text is anything above 24px and requires a 3:1 contrast ratio
+- Large text is anything above 24px and requires a 3:1 contrast ratio.

 ## Color tokens

 Our color tokens are a foundational part of our design system.
-We use color to visually communicate information, functions in our experiences.

 ### Text